victoriadrake/victoriadrake.github.io/README.md

 # What's All This?

-Welcome to the repository for [victoria.dev](https://victoria.dev), a personal website wholly created and owned by me, Victoria Drake.
+Welcome to [victoria.dev](https://victoria.dev), a personal website wholly created and owned by me, Victoria Drake.
 I've produced everything you see on the site—from research and writing to illustrations, design, code, and deployment.

-Victoria.dev is built as a static site using [Hugo](https://gohugo.io/), a fast and flexible static site generator.
 The site is [open source](https://github.com/victoriadrake/victoriadrake.github.io), so feel free to explore how it works!

 ## Technical Features